 I wish I would have been in a better spot to take a better photo of Mike Posner.
 Oh, and Mike’s hair was super green.
 I don’t know why, though.

 I didn’t get to see Keegan Michael-Key from the comedic duo “Key and Peele”.
 Key was the co-Grand Marshal for the parade.
-I’m not sure what his position was in the parade.
-I had wanted to get a picture of him.
-I’m definitely sorry I missed seeing Key in the parade.
+I’m not sure what his position was in the parade, I had wanted to get a picture of him.

 And the last thing I missed?
 I wish we would have arrived early so we could have had breakfast at the Hudson Cafe or another restaurant in Downtown Detroit.
 But it’s okay because Travis and I ended up having brunch at Louie’s Lounge after the parade ended.
 The food was delicious!